-Don't presume your business knows all its score constraints in advance.
+Do not presume that your business knows all its score constraints in advance.
 Expect score constraints to be added or changed after the first releases.

 When a constraint activates (because the negative constraint is broken or the positive constraint is fulfilled) on a certain planning entity set, it is called a constraint match.